-The easiest way to solicit customer opinion and identify growth opportunities?
-A simple, streamlined feedback form.
-In this guide, we’ll teach you how to create a feedback form using HubSpot’s professional form tool, offer examples of some great feedback forms and form templates, and point you toward some great resources to borrow or build your own feedback form.
+In this guide, we’ll teach you how to create a feedback form using HubSpot’s professional form tool, offer examples of some great feedback forms and survey templates, and point you toward some great resources to borrow or build your own feedback form.

 While there’s no "right way" to collect feedback, there are several common frameworks.

-For example, open-ended feedback forms allow customers to identify their issue or concern, relate it to a general category, and then describe it at length.
+For example, open-ended feedback forms allow customers to name their issue or concern, relate it to a general category, and then describe it at length.

 A website feedback form, meanwhile, might use checkboxes or drop-down lists to gauge consumer interest, while a survey-based feedback form lets them answer questions about specific, recent interactions.